 Here’s a list of dangerous foods, medicines and items that are poisonous:

 - CHOCOLATE: Any type of chocolate or products that contain chocolate (including cocoa and cocoa powder).
 Be especially careful around Valentine’s Day, Easter and Christmas.
 Symptoms can be delayed, so if you catch your pooch in the act, get him to the nearest veterinary immediately.

-- IBUPROFEN AND ACETAMINOPHEN: Sometimes dogs find these medicines; sometimes owners give it to them.
-Pet pain should be treated with pet pain medicine that your vet prescribed.
-Block access to areas with human pills (that reduce pain, fever and inflammation) and place objects (for example your handbag) containing pills out of reach.
+- IBUPROFEN AND ACETAMINOPHEN: Sometimes dogs find these medicines, sometimes owners give it to them.
+Pet pain should be treated with pet pain medicine that your veterinarian prescribed.
+Block access to areas with human pills (that reduce pain, fever and inflammation) and place objects (for example your handbag) containing pills, out of reach.

 - INSECTICIDAL PRODUCTS: Something as seemingly harmless as an ant bait station can cause a lot of trouble when your dog is after the food source inside and ends up ingesting it, plastic and all.
 Some products also have dangerous active ingredients that could be poisonous.

 - XYLITOL: This sugar-free sweetener is becoming increasingly popular.
 Today you can find it in gums, mints, dental products, vitamins, food, candy, medications (even nasal spray) and dental floss.
 Since you don’t always know which products contain xylitol, you need to be vigilant!

 - HOUSEHOLD CLEANERS: Think ‘anything that cleans’, for example toilet bowl cleaners, bleach, antibacterial spray, disinfectant products, laundry and dishwasher pods and more.
 The pods, with their high concentration of detergent, are especially dangerous.
 Little pieces can also be inhaled.
 Cleaning products can cause anything from an upset stomach to pneumonia, or worse.